oroinc/documentation/backend/bundles/platform/SearchBundle/relevance-weight.rst

                     target_fields:          [relevance_weight]

-3. Clear the cache using the ``bin/console cache:clear --env=prod`` command.
+3. Clear the cache using the ``php bin/console cache:clear --env=prod`` command.
 4. Restart all consumers.

-If you have already populated values, you may need to run reindexation using the ``bin/console oro:search:reindex --env=prod`` command to pass relevance weight to search index.
+If you have already populated values, you may need to run reindexation using the ``php bin/console oro:search:reindex --env=prod`` command to pass relevance weight to search index.

 Event Listener
 ^^^^^^^^^^^^^^